 The year 2020 has been registered in history as COVID-19 doomed the world.
 Before the pandemic had spread globally, we returned from Vietnam, just in nick of time!
-Locked inside our home, we’re now travelling virtually by recalling those amazing days spent there.
-One among those unforgettable experiences was our visit to the dreamy town of Hoi An.
+Locked inside our home, we’re now traveling virtually by recalling those amazing days spent there.
+One of those unforgettable experiences was our visit to the dreamy town of Hoi An.

 Formerly a port, the ancient town is cut through with canals.
-Hoi An has a beautiful blend of different eras and art which reflect in the French style buildings, the Chinese origin shophouses, royal temples and iconic Japanese bridge with pagoda.
+Hoi An has a beautiful blend of different eras and art which reflects in the French-style buildings, the Chinese origin shophouses, royal temples, and iconic Japanese bridge with pagoda.

 Where and what

 Located around 30 km from Da Nang, Hoi An seems a place where time has slowed its pace.
-The huge marketplace is home to several restaurants, street vendors, canals dotted with boats, French colonies.
+Here, the huge marketplace is home to several restaurants, street vendors, French colonies and canals dotted with boats.

 The no bike zone is pollution-free and clean.
 You are required to park your bike in the allocated parking area and tour the town on foot.
-We went walking for hours!
-You can rent bicycles or battery operated rickshaws.
+Thus we went walking for hours!
+You can rent bicycles or battery-operated rickshaws.

 What to do?